survos/survos-documentation-orig/modules/survey-types/stay_event_notes.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _device_type:
+..  _stay_event_notes_type:

-Geo-Tracking Surveys
+Event Notes Surveys
 =======================================
-Tracking via a tracking app
+Questions about an event

 Basic Workflow
 -------------------------
-* Configure a Geo-Tracking Survey
+* Configure a Event Notes Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate